 28. Catherine Deneuve (1943 – current)

-At one time, Catherine Deneuve was the face of Marianne, one of the official symbols of France.
+At one time, Catherine Deneuve was the face of Marianne, one of the official symbols in France.
 Making her film debut at 13, she would go on to win many nominations and awards for her acting abilities.

 Her most famous films include: